Mitama Security

 Mitama Security: Spirit Busters (ミタマセキュ霊ティ, Mitama Sekyureti) is a Japanese manga series written and illustrated by Tsurun Hatomune.
 It was serialized in Shueisha's Weekly Shōnen Jump magazine from September 2019 to August 2020, and collected into five tankōbon volumes.
+Viz Media licensed the series for a digital-only English release in North America.

 Plot

 Rena Haze is a high school student in Tokyo who is able to see spirits and has a line of about 100 following her around everywhere she goes.
 One day, she runs into Joh Mitama, an agent of Secureity (セキュ霊ティ), a government-recognized organization whose job it is to exorcise spirits using psychic energy.
 Mitama decides to move in next door to Rena and vows to protect her from spirits, but it turns out he is afraid of ghosts.